Finding myself with a few hours of free time, I spent a couple of hours wandering around the Denver Art Museum.

 The North building is being reconstructed, and one gallery in the open part was being fitted out for a new exhibition, so there wasn’t a lot to see.
 The exhibition of English Art wasn’t very inspiring.
 What was interesting was listening to the whoppers the guide was telling.
 On a Constable, she commented that almost every English home has a reproduction Constable in it.
 Nah.
 I have a horrid suspicion that you are more likely to find a copy of the ‘Chinese Girl‘ (aka the Green Lady) than a Constable (I exaggerate, but only slightly).

 Nowadays my artistic interests are sated by sculpture and modern art.
 I think I’ve overdosed on the classical paintings during recent trips, and they are all looking rather samey.
 What a heretic I am.

 The sculptures located outside were very uninspiring.
 A couple of twee concrete seats that wouldn’t have looked out of place in a garden center, and a row of boxes.
 Fortunately, the architecture of the building itself gave me some inspiration.

 The Jordan Casteel exhibition was interesting.
 I found her subjects’ large eyed direct stares very compelling.

 The above image is of some of the windows being installed in the new North Building.
-The curvature seems to be carefully designed to make the reflections move in an eye catching manner.
-I couldn’t capture the movement with the camera, so I suspect there’s some interesting 3D optical illusions being employed.Copyright © 2019 Gary Allman, all rights reserved.
+The curvature seems to be carefully designed to make the reflections move in an eye-catching manner.
+I couldn’t capture the movement with the camera, so I suspect there are some interesting 3D optical illusions being employed.Copyright © 2019 Gary Allman, all rights reserved.